Rachel1112/Spotify-Music-Stream/README.md

   - MongoDB Compass

     MongoDB Compass is a GUI tool for MongoDB that allows you to easily explore and manipulate your data.
-You can find its detailed information on https://www.mongodb.com/products/compass.
+You can find its detailed information at https://www.mongodb.com/products/compass.

 ### Installation